TylerIllman/OpenGL-Scene-Editor/README.md

 edited pointLightElement.cpp: added attenuation vars editied Lights.h: edited struct to allow for attenuation Baselitentityshader.cpp: added line in setpoints to update attenuation params

+# Part H: Directional Light Source

+- In Lights.h duplicated the representation of point light struct and created a new Directional struct.
+Also edited the LightScene struct store a list of the directional lights
+- Added DirectionalLightElement.h to entity_scene dir
+- Added DirectionalLightElement.cpp to entity_scene dir
+- MasterRenderScene.h
+- CMakeLists.txt added the diractional light files to the build
+- MasterRenderScene added funcs to remove and insert directional